pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2021-iotrace/index.md

 ---
-title: 'IoTrace: a flexible, efficient, and privacy-preserving IoT-enabled architecture for contact tracing'
+title: 'IoTrace: A Flexible, Efficient, and Privacy-Preserving IoT-Enabled Architecture for Contact Tracing'

 # Authors
 # A YAML list of author names